"Question everything. Learn something. Answer nothing."

 Blind Follower

 The Blind Follower is what happens when obedience loses its ground in allegiance to the flame.
 He never questions teachings or authority.
 He parrots without understanding.
-He mistakes servitude for respect and confuses belonging with truth.
+He mistakes servitude for respect.
+He confuses belonging with truth.

-The mature Seeker stands on two pillars: allegiance to the flame and obedience.
+The Mature Seeker stands on two pillars: allegiance to the flame and obedience.
 The Blind Follower has kept only one.
-He has obedience without the discernment that makes it wise.
-He lacks the questioning that makes it alive.
-He has no direct experience that makes it real.
+He has obedience without discernment, without questioning, without direct experience.
 His following has become servitude because it has no flame.

-He becomes a dogmatic follower who parrots teachings without understanding.
 He follows rules without questioning.
 He never develops his own relationship to truth.
-His seeking has ended—he's found what he was told to find and stopped looking.
-He's confused comfort with truth, belonging with awakening.
+His seeking has ended—he found what he was told to find and stopped looking.
+He confused comfort with truth, belonging with awakening.

 Blind Follower Declarations

-• My job is to follow, not to think for myself.
+- My job is to follow, not think for myself.

 The Blind Follower's Imbalance